 out-pointed with this one.
 An easily driven hull with

 very fine bows makes it excellent inland and to

 ||This has an inverted garboard which reduces the wetted area and makes it fast in sub-planing conditions £|

-of the 1970s.
-Now superseded on the sea, but still one of the best all
+design of the 1970s.
+Now superseded on the sea, but

 There have been many designs since 1936.
 Here is a quick summary of some of these clinker boats.
 Many of the descriptions and pictures come from Robin Steavenson's "History of the National 12s".
 As this area develops, you should be able to click on the design for more details and pictures.
 Wherever possible pictures have been credited to their sources.
 If anyone who has rights to any picture objects to its use here, please let us know, and we will remove it, or credit it more formally.

 |1970||Whisper||Won the Nationals in 1970.
 Designer: Phil Morrison|

 |1967||China Doll||Phil Morrison's first National 12.
 The last clinker boat was number 3009, a China Doll.
 Designer: Phil Morrison|